atomisthq/docs/docs/quick-starts/project-templates/cli/getting-started-with-the-cli.md

 ## Grabbing a baseline Atomist Project Template to work with

-Now you can grab an existing [Atomist Project Template] to get working with it from the CLI.
+Now you can grab an existing [Atomist Project Template] to get working with it from the shell.
 We'll use a canonical template that is already pre-baked by the Atomist team, the `spring-rest-service` template that is available in the `atomist-project-templates` [organisation on GitHub](https://github.com/atomist-project-templates/spring-rest-service).

 Take a fork of that repository into your own GitHub organisation and then clone it to the directory you specified before in the `.atomist-profile` for `templates-root`.

-If you have the CLI running and you now enter the `show` command you might be forgiven to being slightly unimpressed when you see the following:
+If you have the shell running and you now enter the `show` command you might be forgiven to being slightly unimpressed when you see the following:

 ```
 Templates are